IPYNB → Word (DOCX) — Convert in Seconds • No Upload

 Supports Notebooks with Code + Markdown

-The converter reads both code
+The converter reads both code and

-cells from your .ipynb
+markdown cells from your .ipynb file and

-converts them into a structured .docx
+converts them into a structured .docx or

 preserved.

-How to Convert IPYNB to Word
+How to Convert IPYNB to Docx (Word)

 Step 1 – Upload your .ipynb file